 Fatberg is an inarguably appropriate name for this hellish spawn.
 They’re normally composed of condoms, wet wipes, and other insoluble products that shouldn’t be flushed down the toilet under any circumstances.
 These used items, coated in human detritus and effluent, are held together by a sticky matrix of fat, which is normally oils that have been washed down kitchen sinks.

-Although there’s some talk of using fatbergs to produce biodiesel, they are for the most part extremely unwelcome phenomena.
+Although BBC News point out that fatbergs can be used to produce biodiesel, they are for the most part extremely unwelcome phenomena.
 If you wish to help out those poor subterranean workers, then please don’t flush your used condoms into the toilet and try to drain the oil out somewhere else.